 How long does reactive arthritis last?

-The symptoms usually last 3-12 months, however, a small percentage of individuals may experience a recurrence of symptoms and development of a long-term condition.
+The symptoms usually last 3-12 months, however, a small percentage of individuals may have a recurrence of symptoms and develop a long-term condition.

 If you would like to talk to someone about reactive arthritis you can call one of the Arthritis Educators at Arthritis New Zealand.
 Just ask for them when you call 0800 663 463.